5 Steps to Protect Collections From Improper Temperatures

-Coolers and freezers provide the best possible preservation environment for film and a variety of other materials, so they’re essential components of most museums’ risk management strategies.
-Cold storage is expensive to build and operate, though, so it’s important to understand the needs of various materials in your collection and carefully plan for the move to cold storage.
+Coolers and freezers are essential components of most museums' risk management strategies, as they provide the best possible preservation environment for film and a variety of other materials.
+However, cold storage is expensive to build and operate, so it's important to understand the specific needs of the materials in your collections and carefully plan for the move to cold storage.

-Cold storage is expensive storage.
-You can keep building costs and operating costs down by planning carefully and making the most of every square inch.
-Here’s how to plan your cold storage space.
+With the right strategy, you can keep building and operating costs down and make the most of every square inch.
+Here's how to effectively plan your cold storage space.

 1. Assess Collection

-Identify materials that need cold storage and sort by items that need cold storage, frozen storage, or typical archival storage.
-Measure the amount of space required to store items that currently need to be maintained in cold storage and frozen storage, and add curators’ estimates for future space needs.
+Then, measure the amount of space required to store your current items that require cold storage or frozen storage, and add curators' estimates for future space needs.

 Download the Cold Storage Planning Guide